 “Oops!
 The house just had an accident.
 Whose turn is it to clean it up?”
 Yep.
 We’re entering the season of accidental dehumidification.
-If you’ve got windows that start collecting water, like the one shown below, you’re a victim of accidental dehumidification.
+If you’ve got windows that start collecting water, like the one shown above, you’re a victim of accidental dehumidification.
 It’s not something you want in a building.

 Water vapor and condensing surfaces